 The table below shows the calculation of the value of the RAB across the regulatory period and as at 1 July 2008.
-Capital Expenditures have been estimated for 2007 and 2008.
+Capital Expenditures have been estimated for the 2008 financial year.

 Table 4G Regulatory Asset Base for the First Regulatory Period